-Please note that the default affinity cookie name is ApplicationGatewayAffinity and this can be changed by the users.
-In case you are using a custom affinity cookie name, an additional cookie will be added with CORS as suffix, for example, CustomCookieNameCORS.
+Note that the default affinity cookie name is ApplicationGatewayAffinity and you can change it.
+In case you're using a custom affinity cookie name, an additional cookie is added with CORS as suffix.
+For example, CustomCookieNameCORS.

-It is mandatory that if the attribute SameSite=None is set, the cookie also should contain the Secure flag and should be sent over HTTPS.
-So if session affinity is required over CORS, you must migrate your workload to HTTPS.
-Please refer to SSL offload and End-to-End SSL documentation for Application Gateway here – Overview, Configure an application gateway with TLS termination using the Azure portal, Configure end-to-end TLS by using Application Gateway with the portal.
+If the attribute SameSite=None is set, it is mandatory that the cookie also contains the Secure flag, and must be sent over HTTPS.
+If session affinity is required over CORS, you must migrate your workload to HTTPS.
+Please refer to TLS offload and End-to-End TLS documentation for Application Gateway here – Overview, Configure an application gateway with TLS termination using the Azure portal, Configure end-to-end TLS by using Application Gateway with the portal.

 Connection draining helps you gracefully remove back-end pool members during planned service updates.
 You can apply this setting to all members of a back-end pool by enabling connection draining on the HTTP setting.
 It ensures that all deregistering instances of a back-end pool continue to maintain existing connections and serve on-going requests for a configurable timeout and don't receive any new requests or connections.
 The only exception to this are requests bound for deregistering instances because of gateway-managed session affinity and will continue to be forwarded to the deregistering instances.
 Connection draining applies to back-end instances that are explicitly removed from the back-end pool.

 Application Gateway supports both HTTP and HTTPS for routing requests to the back-end servers.
 If you choose HTTP, traffic to the back-end servers is unencrypted.
 If unencrypted communication isn't acceptable, choose HTTPS.

-This setting combined with HTTPS in the listener supports end-to-end SSL.
+This setting combined with HTTPS in the listener supports end-to-end TLS.
 This allows you to securely transmit sensitive data encrypted to the back end.
-Each back-end server in the back-end pool that has end-to-end SSL enabled must be configured with a certificate to allow secure communication.
+Each back-end server in the back-end pool that has end-to-end TLS enabled must be configured with a certificate to allow secure communication.